-In the meantime, Nigerian authority has denied plan by the Buhari’s government to concede over N40 billion to Bagudu which is part of over N110 billion ($300m) to be repatriated to Nigeria from Island of New Jessy.
+In the meantime, Nigerian authority has denied the plan by the Buhari’s government to concede over N40 billion to Bagudu which is part of over N110 billion ($300m) to be repatriated to Nigeria from the Island of New Jessy.

 Nigeria’s Minister of Justice, Abubakar Malami made the clarification in a statement, stating that Nigeria was exclusively bound by the tripartite agreement entered into and signed by the Federal Government of Nigeria, United States of America and Island of Jessy for the repatriation of over $300m funds referred to as Abacha III.

 Malami added that the international community had developed more confidence in the Buhari-led government than any previous government in Nigeria.